New P&O Ferries crew did not know how to use life-saving equipment – report

 Transport Secretary Grant Shapps told the Transport Select Committee on Wednesday that he ordered the MCA to scrutinise the ships “with a fine-tooth comb”.

-P&O Ferries has previously said the inspections are being conducted with “an unprecedented level of rigour”.
+“It is clear that the safety inspections of our vessels have reached an unprecedented level of rigour and we welcome this additional scrutiny to help us come back even better than before.
+We look forward to all of our ships welcoming tourist passengers and freight customers again as soon as all mandatory safety tests have been passed and we are satisfied the vessels are ready to re-enter service.

+“Safety remains paramount in our new crewing management model, which is used by many of our competitors and has been proven to be a successful model in this industry.”

-In response, the MCA said its inspectors work “in exactly the same robust way” for every ship.
+The MCA has said its inspectors work “in exactly the same robust way” for every ship.

 P&O Ferries pays its new crew an average of £5.50 per hour, which it has insisted is in line with international maritime laws.